sysgears/fractal-objects/README.md

 ## Concept

-A fractal object is an object that's self-similar when multiplied by another fractal object.
+A fractal object is an object that has self-similarity at lower scales.
 Multiplication of two fractal objects results in a new fractal object that has the same shape as the original ones.

 If we multiply fractal objects in a list pairwise, we'll receive a new fractal object, which will represent all the fractal objects in the list and which will also have the same shape.

 By default, the multiplication function provided by the `fractal-objects` package multiplies two objects by concatenating their array values, merging object values, and replacing scalars with values from the second multiplied object.

 Any other multiplication function can be used if it has the following properties: